UOB-AI/UOB-AI.github.io/pages/openfoam.md

-This is a brief "quick-start" to use openfoam on the cluster:
+This is a brief tutorial on how to use openfoam on the cluster to run CFD simulations:

 First, you have to setup your case, define the problem, create the mesh, define the boundary conditions, initial conditions, setup the solvers and solution schemes and the control dictionary.